 Do I need to submit my operational plan to the Chief Public Health Office for approval?

-- You need to submit an operational plan to the Chief Public Health Office if you are organizing a gathering with more than one group of 50 people.
+- You need to submit an operational plan to the Chief Public Health Office if you are organizing a gathering with more than one group of 100 people indoors, or 200 people outdoors.
+Activities and events that include close contact (i.e. participants in sports, performers at theatrical events, weddings, ceilidhs, funeral receptions, etc.) are permitted in cohorts of 100, outdoors or indoors.
 Plans can be submitted to email@example.com, and must be pre-approved before hosting your gathering.

-- Gatherings of more than 50 people must be split into groups of no more than 50 people per group.
+- Gatherings of more than one group (of 100 or 200 people, depending on the factors described in the above bullet) must be split into groups of no more than 100 or 200 people per group.
 Each group must be kept separate from the others during the gathering, or throughout a 24-hour period if a gathering extends over a day or more (a tournament, for example).

 - Plans that involve large numbers of members of the public coming together such as for large events, including drive-ins, craft fairs, and amusement parks also should be submitted for feedback.

-- If you are representing a facility that is renting out spaces for gatherings and/or hosting gatherings, where the total number of people gathering would be greater than 50 at one time within the facility, the facility’s operational plan must be submitted for pre approval.
+- If you are representing a facility that is renting out spaces for gatherings and/or hosting gatherings, where the total number of people gathering would be greater than 100 or 200 at one time within the facility, the facility’s operational plan must be submitted for pre approval.

-- Organized gatherings of up to 50 people are permitted with an operational plan, but your operational plan for a gathering with one group of 50 people does not need to be submitted to the Chief Public Health Office.
+- Organized gatherings of up to 100 or 200 people are permitted with an operational plan, but your operational plan for a gathering with one group of 100 or 200 people does not need to be submitted to the Chief Public Health Office.
 It would need to be made available in the instance of an inspection.

-- If you are planning an organized gathering, please review the Gatherings Guidance, and the Multiple Gatherings Guidance.
+- If you are planning an organized gathering, please review the Public Health Measures Guidance Summer 2021.

 If I am approved for multiple gatherings, does that mean the rest of my operational plan is good to go?